Cognigy/Documentation/docs/en/docs/live-agent/assistants/la-ai-copilot.md

 ## Troubleshooting

-### The Transcript Tile Not Sending Messages
+### Transcript Tile Not Sending Messages

-To send a message from the Transcript Tile chat to the conversation chat with the end user, it is necessary to assign a human agent.
+To send messages from the Transcript Tile chat to the end user's conversation chat, assign a human agent.
 If the conversation remains unassigned, the Transcript Tile will not operate properly, as there will be no human agent to associate with the message when it is created.

 ## More Information